Where are Gold Leaf racquets sold?

 Where are Gold Leaf racquets made?

-We make every racquet by hand in our workshop in Washington state, on the West Coast of the USA.
+We make every racquet by hand in our workshop in Bowie, Maryland, just east of Washington, DC.

 What type of wood is in a racquet, and what's that colored material?